jfcloutier/karma_system/design_notes/acting.md

 * activation predictions (predictions about the status of a parent plan directives) from its parents
   * to which it immediately responds with prediction errors if appropriate
-* activation prediction errors from its umwelt, from predictions made earlier,
+* activation prediction errors from its umwelt, from predictions it made earlier,
   * about a directive being `not_relevant`, `relevant`, `planned`, `executed` or `failed`

 ### Phases and acting